thunder-so/stacks/README.md

       <th>
         <code>string</code>
       </th>
       <td><strong>Required</strong>.
 A string to identify the environment of the app.
-This enables us to deploy multiple different environments of the same app, e.g., production and development.
+This enables us to deploy multiple different environments of the same app, e.g., prod, dev.
       </td>
     </tr>
     <tr><td colspan=3><small>Source, build and deploy:</small></td></tr>